 Most beluga stocks inhabit areas with little or no commercial fishing.
 Again, the St Lawrence River stock is exceptional in this regard as it lives year-round in an area with heavy commercial fishing (DFO 2012).
-Declines in several fish stocks, some of which are important in the beluga diet, have been documented in this area, but it is not known if this is having a population-level effect on the stock.
+Researchers have documented declines in several fish stocks, including those that are crucial in the beluga diet, within this area.
+However, it remains unclear whether these declines are exerting a population-level impact on the beluga stock.

 Commercial fisheries, primarily for Greenland halibut (Reinhardtius hippoglosoides), have expanded into Baffin Bay and Davis Strait, which provides the overwintering habitat for some stocks of belugas (DFO 2007, Laidre et al. 2004).
 While Greenland halibut are a primary prey species for narwhal, they are less important for belugas, which tend to consume more pelagic prey species.